of graduate employers say relevant experience is essential to getting a job with them

 Why should I choose this course?

-- ENRICHMENT – Engage with the industry through a variety of activities including guest lectures and demonstrations, masterclasses and visits, as well as further employment opportunities
+• ENRICHMENT – Engage with industry through activities including guest lectures, demonstrations, masterclasses, visits and further employment opportunities

 Our facilities